discordextremelist/discord-bot-best-practices/README.md

       Allowing a mention as the prefix ("@MyBot help") or adding a way to find the bot's prefix with only a mention ("@MyBot" or "@MyBot, what's your prefix?") will help users who are new to your bot in getting started (Make sure that whatever the message is, it's easily found.
 A great way to do this is by including it in your bot's presence).
       The alternative is brute-forcing punctuation characters to find it, which will be difficult for bots following 2 and 3.
 Plus, a mention is the most unique prefix of all.

+4. #### Privacy Policy
+   1. **You must have a privacy policy for your bot** Discord now expects bot owners to have a privacy policy for your bot, and so does some bot listing services such as Discord Extreme List, and is adapted from what a Discord Staff have generally outlined as required.
+Will the following cover every legal obligation you may or may not have as a software developer working with user information? \[We can't speak to this, contact a lawyer if you are concerned\].
+Will this cover the basic expectations Discord and most bot lists have set out as a user of Discord's API?
+Yes.
+   2. **You must include the following information in your privacy policy**
+      1. What data do you collect, including but not limited to personally identifiable information (PII)?
+      2. Why do you need the data?
+      3. How do you use the data?
+      4. Other than Discord (the company) and the users of your bot on Discord (the platform), who do you share your collected data with, if anyone?
+      5. How can users contact you if they have concerns about your bot and/or the privacy policy?
+      6. If you store data, how can users request it, ask for it to be corrected, or have it removed?
+   3. **If you don't collect data, you still need a privacy policy** If you don't collect any data from users, you still need to provide a privacy policy.
+This privacy policy can simply just say "We don't store any user information or data" and how users can contact you if they have any concerns about your bot and/or the privacy policy.
+   4. **Your privacy policy can be anywhere accessible (i.e., website, in a bot command, or on a GitHub Gist)** As long as your privacy policy is easily accessible and meets all of the above criteria, you can host your privacy policy anywhere.
+For example, you could have it as a command on your Discord bot, on your bot website, on a GitHub Gist.

 If you have an idea for an addition or change to this document, please make a pull request and we can discuss it.